Qnubo-Tech/SharpPlot/README.md

 ## Main features

 We think the best way to learn is by example and documentation.
 For this reason, we have prepared a set of examples which are enclosed in a different solution under the [Examples](Examples) folder.
-There you will find different small projects that will help you understand the use of [#Plot]().
-There you'll find:
+There you will find different small projects that will help you understand the use of [#Plot]():

 * [001-GettingStarted](Examples/001-GettingStarted): The example we have followed in the previous section, with a little README file, and a Jupyter notebook!